- Policy

 Since 1985, CENIBRA has supported small-scale local farmers through its Forestry Development Program.
 This initiative helps farmers practice sustainable forest management by providing seedlings, fertilizers and technical training.
 The program also guarantees the purchase of timber when it reaches maturity.

-As of 2023, CENIBRA has ongoing contracts with 568 local farmers who have a total of 18,159 hectares of plantation forests.
-About 15% of the wood materials delivered to CENIBRA’s mill in 2023 came from these program participants.
+As of 2024, CENIBRA has ongoing contracts with 558 local farmers who have a total of 18,023 hectares of plantation forests.
+Approximately 14% of the wood materials delivered to CENIBRA’s mill that year came from these program participants.
 These long-term partnerships have created jobs, raised incomes, improved living standards and contributed to environmental conservation in the region.

 CENIBRA has also implemented a satellite-based monitoring system to track the growth and management of contracted forests.
 This system ensures compliance with forest certification standards, including the prevention of illegal logging and the conversion of natural ecosystems.
 Alerts from the monitoring system enable CENIBRA staff to conduct timely field visits and engage with suppliers, fostering effective communication and sustainable practices.